 If you’re using NVIDIA’s tool, launch the GeForce Experience app and select the “Games” tab.
 It should scan your library automatically, showing compatible games in the left sidebar.

 AMD users, launch the AMD Gaming Evolved client and select the “Library” tab.
-It should scan your library automatically, showing cpmpatible games in the left sidebar.
+It should scan your library automatically, showing compatible games in the left sidebar.

-Since these tools don’t support all games, you won’t see all your games here–just the ones NVIDIA and AMD support in their respective apps.
+Since these tools don’t support all games, you won’t see all your games here–just the ones NVIDIA, AMD, and Intel support in their respective apps.

 However, if a game doesn’t appear that you know is compatible, you can help your tool find it.
 In NVIDIA’s GeForce Experience application, click the “Preferences” icon at the bottom of the list of games.
 It will normally search your Program Files folders, but you can add additional folders here.
 For example, if you have your games installed to C:\Games or D:\Games, you’ll want to add that folder here.